Stephen Wozniak

 Edition of 20

-“Goldbricker, Baker-Miller and Me” is a limited-edition print based on my “Goldbricker” sculpture series, which was exhibited in Rome, Italy in 2023.
-The left “Goldbricker” image refers to modern, luxurious, and accessible—yet useless—baubles that symbolize those who appear industrious but ultimately perform no duty, which is pervasive today.
-The Baker-Miller Pink that colors the area around the white silhouette on the right was developed in the 1970s to paint cell walls and subsequently reduce the violence of U.S. naval prison inmates, which initially worked but was later proven to largely perform—or fail—due to a cultural bias, instead of an inherent sensory response (Baker-Miller Pink).
-The print represents a comic attempt to reduce my indignation for and somehow negate the “Goldbricker” offender, though, of course, it does not completely work, as the negative space outline denotes that it remains.
+“Goldbricker, Baker-Miller, and Me” is a limited-edition print based on my Goldbricker sculpture series, which was exhibited in Rome, Italy, in 2023.
+The left Goldbricker image refers to modern, luxurious, and accessible—yet ultimately useless—baubles that symbolize those who appear industrious but perform no duty, a phenomenon pervasive today.
+The Baker-Miller Pink that colors the area around the white silhouette on the right was developed in the 1970s to paint cell walls and subsequently reduce the violence of U.S. naval prison inmates.
+Initially, this approach worked but was later shown to largely fail due to cultural bias rather than an inherent sensory response (Baker-Miller Pink).
+The print represents a comic attempt to reduce my indignation toward—and somehow negate—the Goldbricker offender.
+Of course, it does not completely succeed, as the negative space outline indicates that the offender remains.